AnshuTrivedi/Capstone-Project---Azure-Machine-Learning-Engineer/README.md

 # Capstone Project - Azure Machine Learning Engineer
 Mobile Price range Classification
 # Project Overview
+**Problem**:
+- My client want to estimate price of mobiles his company manufacture
+ - **Other motivation**
+    - To give tough fight to big companies like Apple,Samsung etc.
+    - In this competitive mobile phone market mobile price cannot be simply assume.
+Data helps in more informed decisions.

+ **Solution** :
+ - I have created and deployed mobile price range classifier model using Azure ML Studio which estimates mobile price for client who have started his own mobile company.
+ - ML classifier model estimates price of mobiles his company creates based on about 20 features of mobiles
+ - To solve this problem used sales data of mobile phones of various companies.
+ - Try to find out some relation between features of a mobile phone(eg:- RAM,Internal Memory etc) and its selling price.
-In this project, I created two models: one using Automated ML (denoted as AutoML from now on) and one customized model whose hyperparameters are tuned using HyperDrive.
-I then compared the performance of both the models and deploy the best performing model.
+ - I created two models: one using Automated ML (denoted as AutoML from now on) and one customized model whose hyperparameters are tuned using HyperDrive.
+I then compared the p    performance of both the models and deploy the best performing model

+### Overview of project pipeline
 ![](https://github.com/AnshuTrivedi/Capstone-Project---Azure-Machine-Learning-Engineer/blob/main/Images/1.project_overview.png)

 *TODO:* Write a short introduction to your project.
 This is the final project which is the Capstone in the Udacity Azure Machine Learning Engineer Nanodegree.
 This project requires the expertise in the Azure Cloud Machine learning technologies.
 This acts as the final step in practically implementing the knowledge that I have gathered from the nanodegree.
-I created and deployed mobile price range classifier model.

 ## Project Set Up and Installation
 1. This project requires the creation on compute instance to run Jupyter Notebook & compute cluster to run the experiments.